Are you a Immigrate to Portugal from South Africa? Wondering about the main distinctions and resemblances between these two countries?

 How to Immigrate to Portugal from South Africa?

-As with any international move, relocating to Portugal requires the proper documentation to secure entry and residency.
 While navigating immigration procedures can appear daunting, it’s essential to grasp them to facilitate a seamless immigration process.

 For non-EU citizens, such as South Africans, who wish to stay for a period longer than 90 days, they need to apply for a residency visa.
-Once in Portugal, South Africans need to visit AIMA (the Agency for Integration, Migration and Asylum) to apply for a residence permit.

-Types of Visas for South Africans
+Immigration Visas for South Africans

 South Africans who want to relocate to Portugal have access to different types of visas, depending on the purpose of their move.
 The specific types of visas available in Portugal for South Africans are: